ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

   The `$$concise-bom-tag-extension` extension socket is empty in this specification.

-# CoRIM-based appraisal of Evidence
+# CoRIM-based Appraisal of Evidence

 The verification procedure is divided into three separate phases: